-- (1) In this clause 125 a reference to "distributor" includes a person who is exempt from holding a distribution licence under the under the Electricity Industry Act to engage in certain activities set out in clauses 6 and 7 of the General Exemption Order. - (2) An exempt person must maintain a register of the premises of its customers which have life support equipment. - (3) Life support equipment
+- (1) In this clause 125 exempt distributor means a person who is exempt from holding a distribution licence under the Electricity Industry Act to engage in certain activities set out in clauses 6 and 7 of the General Exemption Order. - (2) An exempt person must maintain a register of the premises of its customers which have life support equipment. - (3) Life support equipment